 <button class="exp__book-now-btn" onclick="redirectToExperiences()">Book now</button>

-Once you've found that you'll want to replace it with a button that looks like this:
+Once you've found that, you'll want to replace it with this code:

 <button class="button button--color-primary expapp-booking-form-activator">Book Now</button>

-For example, if you want to have a call to action button at the top and bottom of your experience product page, all you have to do is paste in that exact same button wherever you want.
-Once we're done any one of those buttons will trigger the same booking form.
+For instance, if you want call-to-action buttons at the top and bottom of your experience product page, copy and paste the same button wherever you want.
+After making the modifications, any of these buttons will activate the booking form.

-Step 2: Add the base element that the booking form will attach to
+Step 2: Create the mounting point for the booking form

-The actual location of this element isn't really important so I like to place it right above or below one of the buttons that you just placed so that you can find them easily later.
+The specific location of this element isn't crucial, but I recommend placing it right above or below one of the buttons you added earlier.
+This way, it will be easy to locate them later.

 <div